 Besides making your blog posts more visually engaging, memes contribute to the tone of your brand’s voice, serving as a differentiator.
 Here’s how we have used memes in our recent blog post to keep the content interesting and relatable for our audience.

-Another example is the rewards and recognition platform Xoxoday Plum which uses content marketing memes to show their audiences their use case - which is why organizations should let employees choose their own gifts from their global catalog of 2,000+ options instead of choosing a standardised gift for all of them.
+Another example is the rewards and recognition platform Xoxoday Plum which uses content marketing memes to show their audiences their use case - which is why organizations should let employees choose their own gifts from their global catalog of 2,000+ options instead of choosing a standardized gift for all of them.